 The speed of the vehicle will determine the required distance to stop the car.
 Obstacles – including your stopped car – in front of drivers who’re speeding can be a real danger and cause severe problems since they cannot stop in time when presented with these obstacles.

 Only vehicles in roadworthy condition should operate on the roads.
 Drivers have the responsibility of ensuring the proper maintenance of their cars.
 That means ensuring the brakes and other parts of the vehicle are in good working condition.
 Collision often results when brakes fail.

 Common Injuries in Rear-End Collisions

-Depending on the circumstances of the crash, several different types of injuries may result from rear-end collisions.
-The most common types of injuries include:
+Depending on the circumstances of the crash, several different types of personal injuries may result from rear-end collisions.
+The most common types of damages include:

 A rear-end crash may cause spinal cord damage or herniated discs.

 Concussion or brain injuries or bruises or cuts on the head may result from rear-end crashes.